statgen/pheweb/README.md

     - if you're on a Mac, you can install `wget` with [homebrew](http://brew.sh/)

 5. Put all of this information in `config.py`.
 Just Read The Instructions in `config.py` for how to do this.

+   If you want to make PheWebs for multiple datasets, you can put a `config.py` in the data directory for each dataset and then `export PHEWEB_DATADIR=/path/to/dataset1/datadir`.

 ### 2. Prepare your association files